sh0wstopper/QtQmlListModel/README.md

 QtQmlListModel
 ==============

-Sample repository for demonstrating simple usage of Qt 5.0 QML backed by C++ data model.
+Sample application for demonstrating simple usage of Qt 5 QML backed by C++ data model.